daniCh8/athack-datathon-2023-unbiaser/README.md

 ## Evaluation Notebook

-This notebook contains code for evaluating the models using the [CrowS-Pairs Challenge](https://github.com/nyu-mll/crows-pairs) Dataset to measure the performance in identifying and debiasing sentences with gender, race, and ethnicity biases, with different input prompts.
+The [evaulation_notebook.ipynb](/scripts/evaluation_notebook.ipynb) contains code for evaluating the models using the [CrowS-Pairs Challenge](https://github.com/nyu-mll/crows-pairs) Dataset to measure the performance in identifying and debiasing sentences with gender, race, and ethnicity biases, with different input prompts.

 Notebook overview:
 The `ModelValidation` class performs the following tasks: